BenjaminSchaaf/sbnf/README.md

   providing an implementation.
 * Add warnings for when branches are used in non-popping loops.
 * Fix infinite loop/recursion when rule refers to itself

+[^unic]: Valid YAML characters without YAML indicators, whitespace, control, ASCII punctuation and symbols, and special purpose and private use planes (the full list is in the `is_valid_name_char` function at [common.rs](https://github.com/BenjaminSchaaf/sbnf/blob/master/src/compiler/common.rs))